buiminhhien2k/culturalanalysis/README.md

 **Product:**
 - You can choose your country and see the countries having the closest culture to your chosen one (Map shows all countries in the dataset and Table shows top 5 countries)
+- You can choose the display mode: continuous or clustered for the legend of of the map.
 - You can change the color of the countries in the map.
 - You can change the color of the background in the map.